 PWC selects projects from its existing waiting list that are appropriate for volunteer groups.
 Volunteer provided services are specifically for our elderly clients, and those living with a disability, who are eligible to receive services based on household income, which is verified.

 Recruit a group of friends with home repair skills, or organize a team from your company, school or faith-based community!

 Your group will be matched with a project that fits your skills and preferences.
+See below for an up-to-date list of some of our current opportunities.
 PWC will provide all materials, any necessary prep-work and handle debris disposal.
 We ask our volunteers to bring their own tools and commit to at least four hours of service.